ChristianPalmiero/Windowed-Register-File/README.md

 * enable signal active high
 * simultaneous read and write capabilities

-A 32-entry register file with 32-bit registers is synthesized with Synopsys Design Compiler and the design is mapped on a 0.045 \micro  m library.
+A 64-entry register file with 32-bit registers is synthesized with Synopsys Design Compiler and the design is mapped on a 0.045 um library.

 # Windowed_Register_File
 The simple register file is transformed in a structure that allows context switching when a subroutine is called.